josh-works/josh-works.github.io/_pages/golden-bike-tour/golden-bike-tour.md

 #### How long will the tour be?

 Depends on your preferences.
 At least three miles, less than ten.
-Budget an hour, or an hour-and-a-half.
+Budget an hour if we're _just_ biking, or two hours if biking + drinks.
+Golden has great options for drinks and food, and I'd love to show you some of them!

 #### When will the tour be?